ClarkLaboratory/IsoVis/README.md

 1. After installing the dependencies as stated above, open `node_modules/domain-gfx/src/index.js` in a text editor.
 2. Locate the line that contains the text `height: this._computeHeight(),`.
 3. To the right of the comma, enter `spotlight: false`.
 4. Save the file.

+The second modification ensures that protein diagram pop-ups always float on top of the buttons above the diagram.

+To apply this modification when installing IsoVis:

+1. Open `node_modules/domain-gfx/src/tooltip/style.js` in a text editor.
+2. Locate the line that contains the text `font-family: Sans-Serif;`.
+3. Add a new line below that line and enter `z-index: 500;`.
+4. Save the file.

 ### Resolving the 'digital envelope routines unsupported' error for OpenSSL